octante/urbangarden/docs/roadmap.md

 ## 1.0

-First version of urban gardens site must have a basic administration for users and a first version of frontend, where users can share his gardens photos, posts, calendars and so on.
+First milestion of urban gardens site must have a basic administration for users and a first version of frontend, where users can share his gardens photos, posts, calendars and so on.
 To get it we need to focus in two basic pillars, administration and frontend.

 MVP administration